Agnieszka “Aga” Dixon

 About

 Aga represents landowners, environmental nonprofits, and local governments on the full spectrum of land use, conservation, land management, planning and zoning matters.
-A former senior land use planner, she brings unparalleled insights to her clients, and regularly prepares local ordinances to address emerging land uses (including climate change adaptation and solar development), assists clients with public proceedings, renders legal opinions, litigates land use matters, and advises officials daily on myriad legal issues.
+A former senior land use planner, she brings unparalleled insights to her clients.
+She regularly conducts legal reviews of significant and controversial development projects, prepares local ordinances to address emerging land uses and state and federal laws, assists clients with public proceedings, renders legal opinions, litigates land use matters, and advises officials daily on all manner of municipal budget and land use issues—including housing law (LD 2003) compliance, solar development, mineral mining, aquaculture, harbor management, floating structures/houseboats, short-term rentals, dangerous buildings, recovery residences and Fair Housing Act compliance, and municipal regulation of medical and adult use cannabis.

 When she is not lawyering, Aga enjoys spending time in nature – biking, hiking, camping, sailing, and paddling – with family and friends.